randomir/envie/README.rst

     $ mkenv -t -r dev-requirements.txt -p "-e /home/stevie/work/mypackage/"

-To automate the previous example, you can use ``envie-oneoff`` command in your hashbang, like this::
+To automate the previous example, you can use ``envie-tmp`` command in your hashbang, like this::

-    #!/usr/bin/env envie-oneoff
+    #!/usr/bin/env envie-tmp
     # -*- requirements: ./path/to/my/requirements.txt -*-

     <your python code here>

 When executed, a throw-away virtualenv is created, requirements specified are installed inside, code is run, and the environment is destroyed afterwards.
-Other way to do it is directly: ``envie-oneoff SCRIPT``.
+Other way to do it is directly: ``envie-tmp SCRIPT``.

 Change/activate environment